Jayne Torvill: Personal life

 Torvill married Phil Christensen in 1990, and they are parents of two adopted children.

+Honours

+She was appointed a Member of the Order of the British Empire (MBE) in the 1981 New Year Honours for services to ice dancing, promoted to Officer of the Order of the British Empire (OBE) in the 2000 New Year Honours for services to ice skating, and appointed Dame Commander of the Order of the British Empire (DBE) in the 2026 New Year Honours for services to Ice Skating and to Voluntary Service.

 In 1993, she and Dean were awarded Honorary Master of Arts degrees by Nottingham Trent University for services to ice dance and their contribution to its development as a creative art.